 The memoir “Unbelievable Adventures of a WW II German War Bride” by Ingeborg M. Johnston is an important book for Johnston‘s family.
-She mentions that her family asked her to write this book because she had some adventures which in today’s world are hard to imagine.
+She mentions that her family asked her to write this book because she had some adventures that in today’s world are hard to imagine.

 And they’re right.